ECB set to hold course in face of deflation fears

 Policymakers have been willing in recent weeks to publicly broach cutting deposit rates below zero - effectively charging banks to hold cash with the ECB - or embarking on bond purchases as the United States, Japan and Britain have.

-A straightforward cut in the ECB's main refinancing rate to 0.1 percent from 0.25 percent - or more complex changes to existing market programmes - are other possibilities.
+A straightforward cut in the ECB's main refinancing rate to 0.1 percent from 0.25 percent - or more complex changes to existing market programs - are other possibilities.

 "Policy rhetoric should lean in the direction of dovish.
 But it is unlikely that current economic and market conditions meet the watermark for ECB action," said Lena Komileva, managing director of G+ Economics.